Lowry Mays

 Lester Lowry Mays (July 24, 1935 – September 12, 2022) was an American businessman.
-He was the founder and chairman of Clear Channel Communications.
+He was the founder and chairman of Clear Channel Communications, now known as iHeartCommunications, Inc..

-Early years
+Early life

 Mays was born in Houston on July 24, 1935.
 His father, Lester T. Mays, was an executive in the steel industry and died in a car accident when Mays was twelve; his mother, Mary Virginia Lowry, became a real estate agent after her husband's death.
 Mays was raised in University Park in suburban Dallas, where he attended Highland Park High School.
-He then studied at the A&M College of Texas (now Texas A&M University), where he received a Bachelor of Science in petroleum engineering.
+He studied at the A&M College of Texas (now Texas A&M University), where he received a Bachelor of Science in petroleum engineering.

+Career

 After graduating in 1957, Mays joined the Air Force, where he served as an officer.
 Upon his discharge from the Air Force, Mays obtained a Master of Business Administration from Harvard University.
-He became an investment banker, rising to Vice President of Corporate Finance during his ten years at Russ & Company.
+He spent the following ten years as an investment banker and eventual vice president at Russ & Company.